robchandhok/warmup/CONTRIBUTING.md

 We use GitHub Releases as good practice, both for a github repo, and for a [HACS integration](https://hacs.xyz/docs/publish/integration/#github-releases-optional).

 Before bringing changes into the **master** branch, please ensure that you have referenced the changes into [CHANGELOG.md](CHANGELOG.md) on dev.
-You could use `git show --oneline` to gather the info.
+You could use `git log --oneline` to gather the info.

 When releasing a version, please ensure that you update the version in